VANCOUVER, Nov. 28, 2013 /CNW/ - Insurance Bureau of Canada (IBC) offers Canadians maintenance tips to protect their homes over the winter season.

 Inside the home

-Clean or replace furnace air filters each month during the heating
+- Clean or replace furnace air filters each month during the heating season.

-If away for extended periods consider fire and low temperature detection
+- If away for extended periods consider fire and low temperature detection off site.

-Test plumbing shut-off valves to ensure they are working and to prevent
+- Test plumbing shut-off valves to ensure they are working and to prevent them from seizing.

 Outside the home

-Keep snow clear of gas meters, gas appliance vents, exhaust vents and
+- Keep snow clear of gas meters, gas appliance vents, exhaust vents and basement windows.

 Source: Canada Mortgage and Housing Corporation